cybercussion/SCOBot/scorm12_schemas/README.md

 2. resource: 1.2 - scormtype vs 2004 scormType
 3. Sequence and Navigation i.e. imsss:sequencing, SCORM 2004 Only
 4. Noted XSDs work against SCORM 1.2 or SCORM 2004 for validation

+Please remember most of the SCORM 1.2 specification namespace support on a learning platform is optional.
+Mileage will vary depending on support.